Blajszu/Blajszu/README.md

 - 🤖 Enthusiastic about **robotics** and **electronics ⚡**, spending time on hands-on projects.
 I also enjoy exploring **indie games 🎮** and have a background in **model aircraft building ✈️**, which sparked my interest in engineering and technology.

-- 🏅 Laureate of the [Ogólnopolska Olimpiada Wiedzy Elektrycznej i Elektronicznej](https://oowee.agh.edu.pl/) in the Computer Science category, organized by AGH, in 2021
+- 🏅 Laureate of the [Ogólnopolska Olimpiada Wiedzy Elektrycznej i Elektronicznej](https://oowee.agh.edu.pl/) in the Computer Science category, organized by AGH University, in 2021

 <br>
 <div align="center">